Once Upon a Time in Hollywood: Plot

-Schwarz books Dalton to star in a Sergio Corbucci spaghetti Western.
-Booth accompanies Dalton for the six-month shoot in Italy, where Dalton films three additional films and marries Italian starlet Francesca Capucci.
-Before returning to the US, Dalton tells Booth that he can no longer afford his salary, which Booth amicably understands.
+Schwarz books Rick to star in a Sergio Corbucci spaghetti Western.
+Cliff accompanies Rick for the six-month shoot in Italy, where Rick films three additional films and marries Italian starlet Francesca Capucci.
+Before returning to the US, a troubled Rick tells Cliff that he can no longer afford his salary, which Cliff amicably understands.

-Returning to Los Angeles on August 8, 1969, Dalton and Booth go drinking to commemorate their time together.
-Returning to Dalton's house, Booth smokes an acid-laced cigarette and takes Brandy for a walk, while Dalton makes margaritas.
+Returning to Los Angeles on August 8, 1969, Rick and Cliff go drinking to commemorate their time together.
+Returning to Rick's house, Cliff smokes an acid-laced cigarette and takes Brandy for a walk, while Rick makes margaritas.
 Manson's followers Tex, Sadie, Katie and Flowerchild arrive to murder the Tate house occupants.
-Hearing a car's loud muffler, an enraged Dalton orders the group off the private street.
-Recognizing him, the family members decide to kill him instead, when Sadie reasons that through shows such as Dalton's, Hollywood has "taught them to murder".
+Hearing a car's loud muffler, an enraged Rick orders the group off the private street.
+Recognizing him, the family members decide to kill him instead, when Sadie reasons that through television shows such as Rick's, Hollywood has "taught them to murder".

 Flowerchild deserts the group, fleeing with their car.
-Breaking into Dalton's house armed with knives and a gun, the remaining group confronts Capucci and Booth, with Tex announcing that he is “the Devil and here to do the Devil’s business”.
-Booth recognizes them from Spahn Ranch and orders Brandy to attack.
+Breaking into Rick's house armed with knives and a gun, the remaining group confronts Capucci and Cliff, with Tex announcing that he is “the Devil and here to do the Devil’s business”.
+Cliff recognizes them from Spahn Ranch and orders Brandy to attack.
 Brandy mauls Tex and bites off his genitals, and Cliff finishes him off by stomping him to death.
 He is stabbed by Katie, but swiftly beats her to death using random objects around the home.
-Brandy attacks and disfigures Sadie, who crashes through the back garden and startles Dalton, who has been listening to music and was totally unaware of the fighting inside.
-As Sadie attempts to shoot him, Dalton retrieves a working stunt flamethrower from a shed and incinerates her with it.
+Brandy attacks and disfigures Sadie, who crashes through the back garden and startles Rick, who has been listening to music and was totally unaware of the fighting inside.
+As Sadie attempts to shoot him, Rick retrieves a working stunt flamethrower from a shed and incinerates her with it.

-After the police have taken statements and an ambulance brings Booth to hospital, Sebring and Tate invite Dalton to Tate's house for a drink.
+After the police have taken statements and an ambulance brings Cliff to the hospital, Sebring and Tate invite Rick to Tate's house for a drink.